nr01adi/Case-Study-Wazer/README.md

    - WASC ID: 13
    - Evidence: Set-Cookie: HWWAFSESID
    - The page involved is at URL: https://padu.gov.my/
-#### Evaluate:
-The Secure attribute for sensitive cookies in HTTPS sessions is not set, which could cause the user agent to send those cookies in plaintext over an HTTP session.
-#### Prevent:
--   Whenever a cookie contains sensitive information or is a session token, then it should always be passed using an encrypted channel.
-Ensure that the secure flag is set for cookies containing such sensitive information.

 2. Cookie No HttpOnly Flag
    - Risk level: low
    - Confidence: medium